openenclave/openenclave/docs/GettingStartedDocs/buildandsign.md

 signed using oesign, so the signing `CONFFILE` only needs to specify override parameters during signing.

-Using the `OE_SET_ENCLAVE_SGX` macro in code is not recommended and it may be removed in a future release.

 **Since enclaves that run in debug mode are not confidential, you should disable the ability to run the enclave in debug mode before deploying it into production.**